 So how am I feeling?

 Well, down but not out.
 Mentally I’m feeling strong and positive.
 Physically, a bit depleted but nothing like as bad as I was expecting, and I get the feeling that even the doctors are quietly impressed, although they don’t give much away.
 Most of them would make excellent poker players.
 The chemo clearly has a a slow but insidious cumulative effect, and my job is to try and stay on top of things for another three cycles – possibly more.
 Chemo kills cancer.
 The more of it I can stand, the better my chances are.
+It’s like giving your varicose veins Varikosette and getting some relief in an unexplainable manner.

 Anyone for tennis?